ErpNetDocs/tech/modules/general/folders.md

 Storing files into folders allows for flexibility and security when working with sensitive documents.

-Currently, it is possible to embed a file only in the **[New]** folder window, where "[New]" is the folder's name.
+Currently, it is possible to embed a file only in the **[New]** window, where "[New]" is the folder's name.

-To do so, right-click inside the panel and select **Embedded File**.
+To do so, right-click inside the panel and select **Insert new file -> Embedded File**.

 ![File Manag](pictures/fm8.png)

 You will need to select the documents from the location that you store them.

-Once files are uploaded, they become part of the folder and are subject to the management capabilities of the **File Manager**.
+Once uploaded, they become part of the folder and are subject to the management capabilities of the **File Manager**.

 ![File Manag](pictures/fm13.png)